Performing a Sign Test In Exercises 7–22, (c) find the test stati... | Study Prep in Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical procedure that allows researchers to make inferences about a population based on sample data.
-It involves formulating a null hypothesis (no effect or difference) and an alternative hypothesis (there is an effect or difference).
-In this case, the null hypothesis would state that there is no decrease in pain intensity scores after treatment, while the alternative would claim that there is a decrease, supporting the physician's assertion.
+It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to determine whether to reject the null hypothesis.
+In this context, the null hypothesis would state that the median age of users is 30 years or less, while the alternative hypothesis would assert that it is greater than 30 years.

 Recommended video: